ssebs/MiniMacroPad/README.md

 ```

 ## driver
 A python driver to provide functionality to the mini macro pad.
+All driver related code is under driver.

 ## Install dependencies
 - python3